 A companion symptom of lung congestion is the presence of persistent coughing or wheezing not related to another disease process such as the flu or a cold.
 This occurs as the fluid builds up in the lung tissues due to the congestion of the pulmonary vasculature.
 Generally, any long, ongoing bouts of coughing that consistently produce white or pink blood-tinged phlegm should be suggestive of CHF.

-The buildup of excess fluid in body tissues, i.e. edema, is a sign of a definite circulatory problem and possibly CHF.
+The buildup of excess fluid in body tissues, i.e., edema, is a sign of a definite circulatory problem and possibly CHF.
 This edema comes about as blood flow out of the heart slows, causing blood returning to the right side of the heart through the veins to back up.
-This back up is much more serious than a spoiled commute however as it is causing fluid to build up in the body tissues, areas not designed for excess fluid storage.
+This back up is much more serious than a spoiled commute drive, however, as it is causing fluid to build up in the body tissues, areas not designed for excess fluid storage.
 The kidneys, for example, are less able to dispose of sodium and water when bogged down and the necessary brisk flow of blood is unavailable.
-This in turn causes additional fluid retention in the tissues, marked by swelling in the feet, ankles, legs or abdomen and fluid weight gain.
-So if your shoes are suddenly feeling a bit tight, there might be more going on than too much salt on last night's popcorn!
+This, in turn, causes additional fluid retention in the tissues, marked by swelling in the feet, ankles, legs or abdomen along with fluid weight gain.
+So, if your shoes are suddenly feeling a bit tight, there might be more going on than too much salt on last night's popcorn!

 Forceful pump pressures falter leaving fluid further from the heart to puddle along